folgore95/ui-pixel/README.md

 # Google Pixel UI on your 5X/6P
-Get SystemUI colors of Google Pixel on your Nexus 5X/6P with Android O!
+Stock Google Pixel framework's colors for Android O on xml file for OMS (Overlay Manager System)